OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 > [!NOTE]
 > Support to customize the **Don't Send** button was introduced in [Mailbox requirement set 1.14](/javascript/api/requirement-sets/outlook/requirement-set-1.14/outlook-requirement-set-1.14).

-### Limitations in Outlook on the web and in new Outlook on Windows
+### Limitations in Outlook on the web and new Outlook on Windows

 When developing a Smart Alerts add-in for Outlook on the web and new Outlook on Windows, you must be mindful of the following limitations.